Bringing a Factory Accident Claim Against Your Employer

 About McCarthy + Co

 With more than 30 years of experience in dealing with personal injury claims, McCarthy + Co. has expertise in a wide variety of fields including factory accident claims and industrial compensation cases.
-We are a family-run business, who pride ourselves on offering honest, impartial, and helpful advice.
+We are a family-run business, and we pride ourselves on offering honest, impartial, and helpful advice.

 Our offices are based in Dublin and Cork but we work with clients throughout Ireland in locations ranging from Galway to Waterford.
 If you have been involved in a factory accident or sustained an injury in a meat processing environment, you can count on us for legal advice, guidance, and assistance with your claim.